istio/istio.io/content/en/docs/concepts/security/index.md

 detects that `test-team` is not allowed to run the `datastore` service and the authentication fails.

-Secure naming is able to protect against general network hijackings for HTTPS traffic.
-It can also protect TCP traffic from general network hijackings.
+Note that, for non HTTP/HTTPS traffic, secure naming doesn't protect from DNS spoofing, in which case the attacher modifies the destination IPs for the service.
-However, secure naming doesn't protect from DNS spoofing because in that case attackers hijack the DNS and modify the IP address of the destination.
-This is because TCP traffic does not contain the hostname information and we can only rely on the IP address for routing.
-In fact, this DNS hijack can happen even before the client-side Envoy receives the traffic.
+Since TCP traffic does not contain the `Host` information and Envoy can only rely on the destination IP for routing, Envoy may route the traffic to the services on the hijacked IPs.
+In fact, this DNS spoofing can happen even before the client-side Envoy receives the traffic.

 ### Authentication architecture